Rohit17173/SHELL/README.md

 # SHELL

+## LINUX QUESTIONS
+how to check the permisssion of the file. : ls -ltr

 ## WHAT IS SHELL SCRIPTING
 shell script consist of set of commands to perform a task. all the commands executes sequentially some tasks like file manipulation, program execution, user interaction, automation of tasks can be done.

+## how to run a script
+shell script shold have the execute permission run using.
+./shript.sh
+/path/script.sh
+bash script.sh

+ctrl + c terminate
+ctrl + z to stop

 ## LINUX COMMANDS